harvard-lil/stackview/README.md

 A single concatenated and minified `jquery.stackview.min.js` file containing Stack View and all its dependencies is located in `/lib`.
 Developers making changes to the project should do so in `/src/js` and compile the minified file by running `make js`.
 If any files in `/src` are added or renamed, they should be added to this list of source files in `Makefile`.

 Styles are written in [Sass](http://sass-lang.com) and compiled to CSS.
 Sass files are located in `/src/scss` and compiled to `/lib/jquery.stackview.css`.
 Developers can compile the Sass by installing it and running `make css`.
-Developers making a lot of changes can watch for changes to the Sass file by running:
+Developers making a lot of changes can watch for changes to the Sass directory by running:

 ```
-sass --watch --style expanded src/scss/jquery.stackview.scss:lib/jquery.stackview.css
+sass --watch --style expanded src/scss/:lib/
 ```

 Tests are written using [Jasmine](http://pivotal.github.com/jasmine/) and can be run by opening `/test/index.html`.